 Warning!
 There is a risk of self-ignition when working materials are soaked with product.

 Preparing the substrate / Initial sanding Completely remove any resin pockets, badly damaged old coats as well as old coats and primers with an acrylic base or unknown composition.
 For outdoor use: soak any absorbent cutting edges and end grain areas with KREIDEZEIT Resin Oil and allow to dry for at least 24 hours.
-Sand down new, weathered or sawn wood (grit P80-100), rounding the edges.
+Sand wood (grit P80-100), rounding the edges.
 Do not use a finer sand-paper as this will make the wood too dense and unable to absorb enough oil.
 New, smooth, planed or finely pre-sanded wood should be rough sanded to ensure the oil can be absorbed.
 Sand any old coats with an oil or alkyd resin (grit P80-100).
 Dust down thoroughly after sanding.